kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 and enables the scheduler to optimize the placement of such pod groups by taking the desired state into account.
 Ideally, the scheduler should prefer placements that can accommodate the full `desiredCount`, even if not all pods are created yet.
+When `desiredCount` is specified, the scheduler can delay scheduling the first Pod it sees for a short amount of time in order to wait for more Pods to be observed.

 ### Scheduler Changes